gernotfeichter/alp/README.md

 ## linux | mac

-⚠ The installation procedure hooks alp deeply into the main
+⚠ The installation procedure hooks alp deeply into the main system authentication mechanism, creating a full system backup is recommended before installation!

 In a terminal, perform the following steps:
 1. Choose your platform